ArnoJoosen/webShop/README.md

 1. Clone the repository
 2. Install a web server (for example apache)
 3. Install a database server (for example mysql)
-4. Create a database and import the sql file from the docker/mysql/init-db.sql
+4. Create a database and import the sql file from the db-setup.sql file
-5. Change the database connection in the src/config.php file
+5. Change the database connection in the src/config.php file to the correct values
 6. copy the src folder to the web server
-7. **check if thare is a folder named logs in the src folder.
-If not create one.**
+7. check if thare is a folder named **logs** in the src folder.
+If not create one.
-8. **check if thare is a folder named uploads in the src folder.
-If not create one.**
+8. check if thare is a folder named **uploads** in the src folder.
+If not create one.
-9. **check if thare is a folder named products in the src/uploads folder.
+9. check if thare is a folder named **products** in the src/uploads folder.
 If not create one.**
-10. **check if thare is a folder named categories in the src/uploads folder.
-If not create one.**
+10. check if thare is a folder named **categories** in the src/uploads folder.
+If not create one.

 ## Usage
 The project is a simple web shop.
 You can register, login, add products to the cart and buy them.